 Special Collections and Archives administers access to the Rare Book Room collections.
 These include the Charles Harrison Collection, which contains over 800 rare and unusual books reflecting the history of scribal and print culture from the 13th to the early 20th centuries, and the Louis Daniel Brodsky Collection of William Faulkner Materials, one of the world's four most significant collections of material on Faulkner.
 Access to the Rare Book Room is by appointment only.
-Appointments can be made by calling the Special Collections Librarian at 573.986.7446.
+Appointments can be made by calling the Archivist at 573.651.2100.

 Regional History Collections